BJP leaders make 'Modi Ka Parivar' statement after Lalu Prasad's 'no family' jibe at PM | Politics

 Yadav, while addressing an INDIA bloc rally in Patna on Sunday, had slammed Modi for raising the issue of dynastic politics and asked why the prime minister doesn't have a family.
 The RJD supremo had also asked why Modi, who calls himself a Hindu, did not shave his beard and tonsure his head after his mother's death.

-Reacting sharply, Trvedi questioned the RJD leader's understanding of Hindu religion and said it is a disciple and a devotee who is important in Hinduism, not son.
+Reacting sharply, Trivedi questioned the RJD leader's understanding of Hindu religion and said it is a disciple and a devotee who is important in Hinduism, not son.

 ''There is a guru-shishya tradition in India, not father-son tradition,'' he said and asked, ''...You may have seen thousands of temples of Lord Hanuman ji, who was a devotee and a disciple of Lord Ram.
 Have you ever seen any temple of His sons Luv and Kush?'' ''Lalu Parasad Yadav said Modi is not a Hindu.
 For this INDI gathbandhan (alliance), no one is Hindu,'' Trivedi charged.